The University of Texas at Tyler logo

 Does The University of Texas at Tyler have college sports?

-Yes β€” The University of Texas at Tyler competes at the NCAA D2 level in the Lone Star Conference.
+Yes — The University of Texas at Tyler competes at the NCAA D2 level in the Lone Star.
 Division II programs offer athletic scholarships and competitive sports programs while balancing academics and athletics.

 Is The University of Texas at Tyler the right fit for me?

-Data sourced from IPEDS/NCES 2024.
+Tuition: College Scorecard (2024-25).
+Fees, room & board, and other data: IPEDS/NCES 2024.
 Always verify with The University of Texas at Tyler directly for the most current information.

 Quick Facts